texcoffier/qrbug/DOC/config.md

 - **Restricted to group ID** (string) : Only the given group of users or their children can report this failure.

 You can parent a failure with `failure_add(parent_id, child_id)`.
-Parenting failures allows to create a hierarchy of failures that can be attached to a single object, so the users can report exactly what went wrong.
+Parenting failures allows to create a hierarchy of failures that can be attached to any object, so the users can report exactly what went wrong.

 Here is such an example :
 ```py